 The best place to snap a photo of Rockefeller Center is on 5th Ave between 49th and 50th St, across from Saks 5th ave.
 That’s where they change out all the landscaping, depending on the season.

-Rockefeller Center is also the new home of FAO Schwartz, so depending on your tolerance for crowded toy stores, I would either plan a visit or be prepared to divert your child’s eyes.
-The famous piano (you know, the one from Big) is on the second floor, but in my opinion, it is way less thrilling in person.
+Rockefeller Center is also the new home of American Girl Place, the Lego Store and FAO Schwartz, so depending on your tolerance for crowded toy stores, I would either plan a visit or be prepared to divert your child’s eyes.
+The famous piano (you know, the one from Big) is on the second floor of FAO Schwartz, but in my opinion, it is way less thrilling in person.
 Plus, there is always a line.

 I also recommend getting the hell out of Rockefeller Center when and if you want to eat.